Skip to content

 Share

-This is the first in a quarterly series where we break down what actually shipped, what it means for your team, and what to do about it.
-We implement Sales Cloud V2 for customers across Switzerland, Italy, Austria, and Estonia.
-These aren’t release notes — they’re practitioner notes.
+This is the first post in a quarterly series.
+The idea: we break down what shipped, what it means if you’re running this thing in production, and what to do about it.
+We implement Sales Cloud V2 across Switzerland, Italy, Austria, and Estonia.
+Ergo, these aren’t rewritten release notes.
+They’re field notes from the people who configure, deploy, and support this platform for a living.

-TL;DR: Q1 2026 brings three headline features: Joule Studio general availability (build custom AI agents), enhanced deal intelligence with activity-based risk scoring, and redesigned forecasting views with multi-level drill-down.
+TL;DR: Q1 2026 brings Joule Studio general availability (build custom AI agents), proper deal intelligence with activity-based risk scoring, and redesigned forecasting views with multi-level drill-down.
 Plus incremental improvements to mobile performance, CTI embedding, and guided selling playbooks.
 If you’re on V2, these arrive automatically.
 If you’re on V1, none of this is coming your way.

 Joule Studio — General Availability

-This is the biggest update since Sales Cloud V2 launched.
+This is the biggest thing that’s happened to Sales Cloud V2 since launch.
 Joule Studio, SAP’s agent builder, moves from limited availability to GA (SAP Community, SAP UX Q1/2026 Update Part 1).

-To understand why this matters, consider what Joule was before: a copilot.
-You asked it questions.
+Let me give you some context on why this is a big deal.
+Before Joule Studio, Joule was a copilot.
+You asked it things.
 It answered.
 You asked it to draft an email.
-It drafted.
-Useful, but reactive.
-We covered the details in our Joule hands-on guide.
+It drafted one.
+Solid, but reactive.
+We wrote about the details in our Joule hands-on guide.

-Joule Studio changes the model.
-You now build custom AI agents that execute multi-step workflows autonomously — connecting Sales Cloud V2, S/4HANA, third-party systems, and external data sources in a single agent flow.
+Joule Studio is a different animal.
+You build custom AI agents that run multi-step workflows on their own.
+They connect Sales Cloud V2, S/4HANA, third-party systems, and external data sources in a single flow.
 This is the shift from “AI copilot” to “AI workforce” that SAP has been telegraphing since Sapphire 2025.
-We unpacked the broader implications in what agentic AI means for sales.
+We unpacked the broader picture in what agentic AI means for sales.

 What you can build today

 Delivery timeline emails.
-An agent that, when triggered by a deal reaching “Won” stage, pulls stock availability from S/4HANA, calculates estimated delivery dates based on the customer’s ship-to address, and drafts a personalised confirmation email with the timeline.
-The rep reviews and sends — the research and drafting happen automatically.
+A deal hits “Won” stage.
+An agent pulls stock availability from S/4HANA, calculates estimated delivery dates based on the customer’s ship-to address, and drafts a personalised confirmation email with the timeline.
+The rep reviews and sends.
+We built a prototype of this in about two days for a client last month.
+Not complicated if your product master data is in decent shape.

 Pre-call briefings.
-Before a scheduled meeting, an agent compiles the account’s open opportunities, recent service tickets, last quarter’s order history from S/4HANA, and any competitive mentions from call notes.
+Before a scheduled meeting, an agent compiles open opportunities, recent service tickets, last quarter’s order history from S/4HANA, and any competitive mentions from call notes.
 It produces a one-page briefing delivered to the rep’s inbox or displayed in the opportunity sidebar.
-No more spending 10 minutes clicking through four systems.
+Our reps were spending 10-15 minutes clicking through four systems before calls.
+This collapses that to zero.

 Lead enrichment and scoring.
-An agent that takes a newly created lead, queries external firmographic data, matches it against your ideal customer profile parameters, and assigns a qualification score.
+An agent takes a newly created lead, queries external firmographic data, matches it against your ideal customer profile parameters, and assigns a qualification score.
 High-scoring leads get auto-routed to the right territory owner with context already attached.
+We tested this with a client’s existing Dun & Bradstreet subscription and the results were spot on.

 What to know before you start

-Joule Studio agents require the AI Foundation licence on BTP — the same prerequisite as basic Joule functionality.
+Joule Studio agents require the AI Foundation licence on BTP: same prerequisite as basic Joule functionality.
 If you’ve already activated Joule, the infrastructure is in place.
-The agent builder itself uses a low-code visual canvas for defining steps, triggers, and data connections.
-You don’t need to write code for standard integrations, though custom API calls are supported for edge cases.
+The agent builder itself uses a low-code visual canvas for steps, triggers, and data connections.
+No code needed for standard integrations, though custom API calls are supported for edge cases.

+Here’s the honest bit.
 Data quality is the real gating factor.
 Agents are only as good as the data they connect to.
 If your S/4HANA product master is a mess, the delivery timeline agent will produce garbage.
 If your call notes are empty, the pre-call briefing agent has nothing to work with.
-We strongly recommend a data hygiene review before investing in agent development.
+We strongly recommend a data hygiene review before you invest time in agent development.
+We’ve seen this trip up two clients already during the limited availability phase.
+A stitch in time saves nine here.

-Our advice: pick one high-value, repetitive workflow — pre-call briefings are a good starting point — and build your first agent there.
-Learn the platform on something contained before attempting complex multi-system orchestrations.
+My advice: pick one high-value, repetitive workflow.
+Pre-call briefings are a good starting point.
+Build your first agent there, learn the platform on something contained, then go after the complex multi-system orchestrations.

 Enhanced Deal Intelligence